Jacky Andrews is howl & rose photography

 I grew up with the grass between my toes in the suburbs of Chicago.
 The swing in my backyard hung from a branch 30 feet up-- my sister and I would push each other in humungous circles as we leaned back, gazing at the sky through the green maple leaves.
 Twelve years ago I adopted Los Angeles as my new home.
 Although I miss the thunderstorms of the midwest, I'm thoroughly convinced I was destined to live out 284 sunny days per year.
 Light and shadows are akin to poetry in my eyes.
 There's that old saying about stopping to smell the roses-- for me, this translates into quiet observation and creating art with it...

-The way the golden light at the end of the day hits the rustling leaves of a magnolia tree.
+The way the golden light at the end of the day gently dances across the leaves of the magnolia tree.

 The gentle touch of a mothers hand, cradling her child's cheek.